tableau-mkt/componentize/README.md

   * [Field formatter settings](http://www.drupal.org/project/field_formatter_settings)
   * [Context](http://www.drupal.org/project/context)
   * [Entity view modes](https://www.drupal.org/project/entity_view_mode)
-1. Create a `/sites/all/components` folder.
-1. Drop in a few components, see examples.
+1. Create a `/sites/all/components` folder, and drop in a few components, see examples.
 1. Install Drupal module via Drush or admin UI.
-1. Visit the admin page (`admin/structure/components`), alter include paths if desired and choose cache aggresiveness for tracking component data.
+1. Visit the admin page (`admin/structure/componentize`), alter include paths if desired and choose cache aggresiveness for tracking component data.
 Save settings once to generate components from your stylguide if you are using caching.

 ### Fieldgroup Config
 1. Edit a content-type field display settings.
 Add a fieldgroup as Component, chose the component and optionally modifier.